brownschoolbandaid/brownschoolbandaid.github.io/index.md

 The Brown School PTA has been asking the school system and the city to quickly put in a softer turf surface.
 This is not a permanent solution, but, rather, a #brownschoolbandaid to keep our children safe.

+{% include feature_row %}

+## A Bandaid Solution

 Our solution can be implemented for less that $250,000 and by the start of the next school year.
 This is a small price to pay for the safety of our children.

 ![image-full](/assets/images/revisedturfslide.jpeg){: .full}